 For many photographers, it seems like Lightroom is enough.
 You don’t need to learn Photoshop if you can make some adjustments in Lightroom, use a couple of plugins, and just be done with your photos.

-That works fine, at least until you find something that you can't do in Lightroom.
+That works fine until you find something you can’t do in Lightroom.

 You get the idea.
 Lightroom is a wonderful tool to organize your photos.
-It does a great job with global adjustments and some local adjustments to your photos.
+It does great with global adjustments and some local adjustments to your photos.

 What Prevents Most People From Using Photoshop?

-Before the Creative Cloud subscription model, one of the biggest barriers to using Photoshop was price.
-It cost several hundred dollars and it was an investment for serious post processing.
-The average guy stayed average because many people couldn't rationalize that expense.
-It's hard to tell your kids that they can't eat because you want Photoshop.
+Before the Creative Cloud subscription model, one of the biggest barriers to using Photoshop was the price.
+It cost several hundred dollars and it was an investment for serious post-processing.
+The average guy stayed average because many people couldn’t rationalize that expense.
+It’s hard to tell your kids that they can’t eat because you want Photoshop.

 Now, price is no barrier.
 For $10 per month, you can get the Adobe Photography plan with Lightroom and Photoshop.

-It's almost stupid to not use Photoshop if you're already paying for it.
-Seriously, this is one of the most advanced photo processing tools in the world used by professional retouchers, photographers, artists, architects, web designers, graphic artists and others.
+It’s almost stupid not to use Photoshop if you’re already paying for it.
+Seriously, this is one of the world’s most advanced photo processing tools used by professional retouchers, photographers, artists, architects, web designers, graphic artists and others.

 Are you going to let that opportunity go to waste?

-The biggest barrier that prevents people who want to start and learn Photoshop is just that – how to learn Photoshop.
-It's still an intimidating program if you don't have a guide.
+The biggest barrier preventing people who want to start and learn Photoshop is how to learn Photoshop.
+It’s still an intimidating program if you don’t have a guide.